 Add a Social Site

-Many workplaces are now opting to have their own private workplace social media platform.
+Many workplaces are now opting to have their own private workplace social media platforms.
 This could be something simple like a workplace Facebook page or Google+ group where people can converse about work or otherwise.

 There’s also a tonne of social intranet software platforms available if you’re looking for something a little more dedicated.